aclaf/flagrant/docs/explanation/architecture.md

 **Benefits for caching**:

-- Derived data structures (for example, option name lookup tables) can be cached by specification identity
+- Derived data structures (e.g., option name lookup tables) can be cached by specification identity
 - No cache invalidation needed since specifications never change
-- Several parsers can share the same specification safely
+- Multiple parsers can share the same specification safely
 - Results can be cached by specification reference

 The cost is construction verbosity (custom `__init__` methods using `object.__setattr__`), but this one-time cost at construction is heavily outweighed by benefits throughout the lifetime of the specification.